A Complete Approach to Learning Vocabulary

-And then we grab that book again and again, eventually grabbing that technical term, that person's name etc etc becomes second nature.
+And then we grab that book again and again, eventually grabbing that technical term, that person's name etc etc until it becomes second nature.

-Interestingly with this analogy is how NOT continuing to use that word, phrase or information makes it harder and harder to find.
-How many times have you forgotten an old classmate's name, or an ex-colleague's name after passing years and years with them in the past!
+Interestingly with this analogy, is how if we do NOT continue to use that word, phrase or information, it makes it harder and harder to find in the future.
+How many times have you forgotten an old classmate's name, or an ex-colleague's name - but that person was part of your daily life for years and years a long time ago!

 As they say about Muscles, and the Brain...
 USE IT OR LOSE IT!!!